cpoile/claudemacs/README.md

 When interacting with the eat-mode buffer, you are limited in what you can do in the default semi-char mode.
 Press `C-c C-e` to enter emacs mode.
 A box cursor will appear, which you can use to move around and select and kill text.
 Press `C-c C-l` to re-enter semi-char mode and continue typing to Claude.

-### Scroll-popping and input box sticking
+### Scroll-popping, input box sticking, input box border draw issues

 There is a tricky interaction between Eat-mode and Claude Code, probably because Claude Code uses some input libraries that eat has trouble with.
 It was causing the eat-mode buffer to "scroll-pop" to the top whenever you change the other window's buffer.
 This is mostly fixed now, but a side effect is sometimes the Claude Clode input box gets stuck halfway up the buffer and won't move.

+There are also issues with drawing the input box border after the window resizes, which is expected of terminal programs.

-If this happens, press `u` in the ClaudEmacs transient menu to "unstick" the buffer, and everything should get reset.
+If you see these issues, press `u` in the ClaudEmacs transient menu to "unstick" the buffer, and everything should get reset.

 ## Requirements